tdegeus/batchcrop/README.md

 # batchcrop

 Crop a batch of images with the same margins.
+This script wraps the `convert` command provided by *ImageMagic*

 # Contents